2019: A 21-day safari through Zimbabwe, Botswana & Namibia

 Our Back Track Adventures crew

 You will be escorted from Brisbane by Jim Drapes, an experienced African traveller.
 In Victoria Falls we will be joined by our friends: Trish our courier, Henry our drive and Israel (Izzy) our cook.
-The crew are all very knowledgeable on the birds, wildlife and local culture.
+The crew is very knowledgeable about the birds, wildlife and local culture.
 They are a great source of information on game drives and when interacting with the locals.

 Jim has had a love affair with Africa since his first visit to Zimbabwe in the ’80s and has escorted many African safaris over the last 26 years from Kenya to Cape Town.
 During that time he has continued his guiding duties in regions all over the world, but continues to come back to Africa and in particular Southern Africa.
 Like many others Jim has fallen in love with the wilds of Africa and will grasp at any opportunity to get back into the African bush.
 He has a deep knowledge of the Africa eco-systems in which you will be visiting and looks forward to sharing a wonderful experience with you.